HungryNerd-exe/navio2_autopilot_python/README.md

 execution of test.py is all that is required to run. *for example: sudo nice -n -10 python test_c.py*

-all files in the repository should be kept within the same directory, but your service file should be placed in /etc/systemd/system and should contain the full filepath of either variant of test.py
+all files in the repository should be kept within the same directory, but your service file should be placed in /etc/systemd/system and should contain the directory and full filepath of either variant of test.py